tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 ### Build New Libraries into Mini-OS

 The next challenge is building new libraries into Mini-OS.
-Mini-OS is a examplar minimal operating system designed to running on Xen hypervisor.
-To keep the kernel small, there are only few libraries can be built in it: **newlib** for C language library, Xen related library such as **libxc** to communicate with Xen hypervisor, and **lwip** for basic networking.
+Mini-OS is a examplar minimal operating system designed to running on Xen.
+To keep the kernel small, there are only few libraries can be built in it: **newlib** for C language library, Xen related library such as **libxc** to communicate with the hypervisor, and **lwip** for basic networking.

 To port LibVMI to Mini-OS, 2 more libraries are needed.
 These include one JSON library to parse Rekall profiles, [libjson-c](https://github.com/json-c/json-c), and one library with utility data structures, [GLib](https://wiki.gnome.org/Projects/GLib).